 - Undertaking challenges and learning how to problem solve

-- Participating in community events with a wide range of partner agencies, such as the Army, Air Cadets, and more
+- Participating in community events with a wide range of partnering agencies, such as the Army, Air Cadets, and more.

 How can I join?

-To join, please click your preferred one of the Cadet station links after which you will be directed to our application form.
+To join, please click your preferred Cadet station links after which you will be directed to our application form.

-- Apply to join our Shirebrook Fire Cadet Course **
+- Apply to join our Shirebrook Fire Cadet Unit

-- Apply to join our Stavely Fire Cadet Course **
+- Apply to join our Stavely Fire Cadet Unit

-- Apply to join our Ilkeston Fire Cadet Course **
+- Apply to join our Ilkeston Fire Cadet Unit

-- Apply to join our Ascot Drive Fire Cadet Course **
+- Apply to join our Ascot Drive Fire Cadet Unit

-- Apply to join our Buxton Joint Cadet Course
+- Apply to join our Buxton Joint Cadet Unit

-As part of the application process, you and a parent or guardian will be required to attend an information session at your chosen station.
+As part of the application process, you and a parent or guardian will be required to attend an information session.
 This will give you an opportunity to see what the Cadets are all about, meet some of the instructors, and ask any questions you may have.
 Dates for these sessions are to be arranged.